9 Compelling Reasons for Small Business to Virtualize

 Create a plan.

-While there are plenty of reasons to move toward a virtualization IT solution, it is important to do so with a solid plan in place, one that includes frontend planning and continues all the way through deployment and ongoing resource management.
-For best results, your journey toward virtualization should include:
+As you make the move toward a virtualized platform, it’s important to do so with a strategy that covers frontend planning, deployment and ongoing resource management.
+For best results, your journey should include:

 - Conveying the value of virtualization to stakeholders to ensure strong support